This post is about the art of finding and tapping into the flow.

 I have been thinking lately about magic, namely, how to live a magical life.
 Now I don’t mean the spacey, ceremonial, casting circles, cloak wearing magic.
 Let it be known there is nothing wrong with that magic.
 Here, I simply mean the magic of being present, connected to the flow that goes beyond words, the spiritual mumbo jumbo that goes on behind the words and the ceremony.
 How does one live this magical, open, detached life of truly seeing and being?

 I aim at this magic life.
-Be well, dear reader, and happy reading.
+Be well, dear reader.